-You’ll be happy living in Ireland if…
+You’ll enjoy living in Ireland if…

 …you love, love, LURVE the colour green.
 This country is not called the Emerald Isle just for the craic (for a laugh), wherever you look you are surrounded by greeny greenness.
+If you want to enjoy living in Ireland, you’ll have to love green.

 And not just in the fields and hills, trees and grass.